SudeepGhantasala/Web-Scraping-Country-Music-Hall-of-Fame/README.md

 ## Web Scraping the Country Music Hall of Fame

-In this exercise, your objective is to use BeautifulSoup in order to obtain a dataset of all Country Music Hall of Fame inductees.
-This information is available at https://countrymusichalloffame.org/hall-of-fame/members/, but you will take the contents of this website and convert it into a pandas DataFrame.
+Used BeautifulSoup in Python to webscrape and obtain a dataset of all Country Music Hall of Fame inductees.
+Answered questions as part of an assignment at Nashville Software School.

-The website splits the members across multiple pages, but start by just working on the first page.
-Later on in the exercise, you'll take what you've done for the first page and apply it across all pages.
+This project involved webscraping across multiple pages and can be found at the following link: https://countrymusichalloffame.org/hall-of-fame/members/

 1. Start by using either the inspector or by viewing the page source.
 Can you identify a tag that might be helpful for finding the names of all inductees?
 Make use of this to create a list containing just the names of each inductee.